celestiaorg/CIPs/cips/cip-19.md

 The fields with validity rules that form EdsID are:

 **Height**: A uint64 representing the chain height with the data square.
-It MUST be bigger than zero.
+It MUST be greater than zero.

 [Serialized](#serialization-for-share-identifiers) EdsID MUST have a length of 8 bytes.